open-traffic-generator/models/MODEL-GUIDE.md

       For hex and integer it is the bit length
       For string it is the byte length
       For a format of ipv4, ipv6 it is ignored.
+      The format will have the length appended to it: hex_4_bits, string_6_bytes
     type: integer
   enums:
     description: >-